Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Blossom drop is self-explanatory: blossoms grow on your plant but drop off before maturing.

-It can be caused by temperature changes, insufficient water, insect damage, low nitrogen, or lack of pollination.
+It can be caused by temperature changes, insufficient water, insect damage, low nitrogen levels, or a lack of pollination.

 You can’t change the weather, but you can have your soil tested and water it properly.
 Also, plant plants that attract pollinators to your garden and avoid using too much or too little nitrogen fertilizer.